1. Define target group

 2. Clear information

-Make sure that the invitation includes all important information, such as the date, time, location, and purpose of the event.
+Make sure that the event invitation includes all important information, such as the date, time, location, and purpose of the event.
 Present the most important information clearly or highlight it.

 3. Appealing design